xpncvr/360-fov/README.md

 ## Usage

-Raise the FOV slider in vanilla video settings; the projection follows it automatically.
-No keybind or toggle, it's a drop-in replacement for how the world is rendered at wide FOV.
+Raise the FOV slider in vanilla video settings and the projection follows it automatically.

 ## Config